rotem081/Gershoni-lab/Regression analysis/README.md

 ## Environment:
 #### 1. Using Anaconda recipe:
 download python 3.7 from https://www.python.org/downloads/
-<br> download Anaconda from https://www.anaconda.com/products/individual and Lanch speyer package (python 3.7)
+<br> download Anaconda from https://www.anaconda.com/products/individual and launch Spyder editor (python 3.7)

 #### 2. Using pip:
 * make sure that your virtual environment is installed with python 3.7 or more advaced version